Dónde Están los Ladrones?: Promotion

-In order to promote the album and MTV Unplugged, Shakira embarked on the Tour Anfibio which began on 17 March 2000 in Panama City, Panama, and ended on 12 May 2000 in Buenos Aires, Argentina.
-It was sponsored by Nokia.
-The name "anfibio" was chosen by Shakira for its resemblance with her: earthy, viscerally connected to the water element, capable of adapting and willing to undergo metamorphosis.
-Shakira said about the tour's name: "You'll have to find out.
-It's an invitation for you to watch the show and find out.
-It has nothing to do with past performances.
-You'll see an evolved and renewed Shakira.
-It's a spectacle of many transformations that will prevent the public from getting bored".
+To promote Dónde Están los Ladrones? and MTV Unplugged, Shakira embarked on the Tour Anfibio, which began on 17 March 2000 in Panama City and ended on 12 May 2000 in Buenos Aires.
+The tour was sponsored by Nokia.
+The name "anfibio" (amphibian) was chosen by Shakira because she thought it represented her own characteristics: earthy, viscerally connected to the water element, capable of adapting and undergoing metamorphosis.
+Before the tour, she predicted a transformed artistic personality: "It has nothing to do with past performances.
+You will see an evolved and renewed Shakira".
 The tour's setlist consisted of songs from her albums Pies Descalzos and Dónde Están los Ladrones?
-In addition, she included an a capella song, "Alfonsina y el Mar", originally by Argentine folk singer Mercedes Sosa.
-Criticism of the tour included the high ticket prices, overselling of tickets in Guatemala, which according to the press could have caused a tragedy, the long delays at the start of the show and its short duration, and the accusation of the use of pre-recorded music in Puerto Rico.
-Despite the criticism, the tour was a financial success, earning Shakira a position in the list of Top 50 Tours published in the summer of 2000 by Pollstar magazine.
+In addition, she included an a cappella song, "Alfonsina y el Mar", originally by Argentine folk singer Mercedes Sosa.
+Criticism of the tour included high ticket prices, overselling of tickets in Guatemala, which, according to the press, could have caused a tragedy, long delays at the start of the show, and the accusation of the use of pre-recorded music in Puerto Rico.
+Tour Anfibio lasted for a short period of time and comprised few concerts in comparison with Shakira's first Tour Pies Descalzos.
+She may have been in a hurry to get on with her next studio album project; she said in March 2000 that she would be going to the Bahamas to start recording as soon as she was done with the present tour.
+The tour was still a financial success, earning her a position in the list of Top 50 Tours published in the summer of 2000 by Pollstar magazine.
+Shakira performed "Ojos Así" on the first-ever Latin Grammy Awards on 13 September 2000 in Los Angeles, giving an "electrifying" and "wildly choreographed" performance, predicted to "expedite her breakthrough into the U.S." (music market), as the singer reported working on her first English-language album.

-English version
+Attempted English version

-The success of Dónde Están los Ladrones? prompted American singer Gloria Estefan, Emilio Estefan's wife, to persuade Shakira to record the album in English and attempt to cross over into the mainstream pop industry.
-However, Shakira was initially hesitant to record songs in English as it was not her first language, so she offered to translate "Ojos Así" into English in order to show her that "it could translate well".
-Shakira then began translating the song herself and showed it to Gloria Estefan, and would say, "Quite honestly, I can't do this better!."
-As Shakira wanted to have full control over her recordings, she decided to learn English better to enable her to write her own songs.
-She was supposed to return to studio to record an English version of the album in January 1999.
-It did not come to fruition, and a new album titled Laundry Service was released instead as her first crossover album.
+The success of Dónde Están los Ladrones? prompted Gloria Estefan to persuade Shakira to record the album in English.
+Estefan offered help with lyrics translation to make it possible for Shakira to "cross over" into the mainstream U.S. popular music industry.
+Shakira was hesitant to record songs in English as it was not her first language, but began translating "Ojos Así".
+However, she wanted to have full control over her music, so she decided to learn English better and write her own new songs in that language.
+She was supposed to return to the studio to record an English version of Dónde Están los Ladrones? in January 1999, but it did not come to fruition and a new album titled Laundry Service was eventually released instead as her first crossover album.